 How Long Does it Take An Air Purifier to Work?

-A final related question is: how long does it actually take to notice purification improving air quality?
-The good news: the device begins the moment it is turned on or the entire time your home’s HVAC system is on and blowing.
-How quickly you will actually notice the effect will depend on the exact source of pollution.
+A final related question is: how long does it take to notice purification improving air quality?
+The good news: the device begins when it is turned on or the entire time your home’s HVAC system is on and blowing.
+How quickly you will notice the effect will depend on the exact source of pollution.
 On average, a change is noticeable as quickly as a half-hour with solid air quality improvement after a few hours.

 The Power of Air Purification